Skip to main content

 SWE-Agent (Yang et al., 2024) (Yang et al., 2024) designed a custom agent-computer interface optimized for LLM-based software engineering.
 SWE-Agent provides the LLM with specialized commands for navigating codebases (search, open files, scroll), editing code (edit specific lines), and running tests, achieving significantly better performance than agents using raw bash commands.
 SWE-Agent resolved 12.5% of SWE-bench issues (later improved with better models).

 OpenHands (Wang et al., 2024) (Wang et al., 2024) (formerly OpenDevin) provides a framework for building software development agents that can browse the web, write code, and execute commands.
-OpenHands supports multiple agent architectures (CodeAct, browsing agents) and has achieved state-of-the-art performance on SWE-bench.
+OpenHands supports multiple agent architectures (CodeAct, browsing agents); its CodeAct 2.1 agent reportedly reached around 53% resolved on SWE-bench Verified and 41.7% on SWE-bench Lite (as of early 2025).
+Where SWE-Agent's contribution is primarily a lean, purpose-built agent-computer interface, OpenHands trades that minimalism for a general-purpose platform (web browsing, multiple agent types, sandboxed execution), making it more extensible at the cost of a larger interface surface.

 Proof Search in Formal Mathematics